AIPowerGrid/Dreambox/README.md

 # Contributing

 This software is based on the crowdsourced processing power.
-If you feel the generations are taking too long, you can help make them faster by adding your own GPU to to the horde.
-[This process is more technical](https://github.com/Haidra-Org/AI-Horde-Worker/blob/main/README.md) and involves installing python and more steps, but it's certainly doable without too much hassle.
+If you feel the generations are taking too long, you can help make them faster by adding your own GPU to to the grid.
+[This process is more technical](https://github.com/Haidra-Org/AI-grid-Worker/blob/main/README.md) and involves installing python and more steps, but it's certainly doable without too much hassle.

-Reminder that you will always have priority on your own GPU, and you will also be accumulating Kudos to give you more priority to the rest of the horde.
+Reminder that you will always have priority on your own GPU, and you will also be accumulating Kudos to give you more priority to the rest of the grid.

 # Community